-Just carrying a snorkel mask through Unawatuna will attract a lot of attention from local opportunists who know you're probably going to Jungle Beach.
-You'll have to decline lots of offers from tuk-tuk drivers offering a ride to Jungle Beach.
-Other than saving money, there's another reward for travelers who make the walk: a chance to spot wildlife.
+Just carrying a snorkel mask through Unawatuna can attract a lot of attention from local opportunists who know you're probably going to Jungle Beach.
+You'll have to decline lots of offers from tuk-tuk drivers for rides to Jungle Beach.
+Along with not supporting the scammers, travelers who make the walk themselves increase their chances of spotting local wildlife.

-Although temperatures are often suffocating after wandering too far from the coastal breeze, the 30-minute walk to Jungle Beach affords lots of opportunities to see exotic birds, flowers, large butterflies, monitor lizards, monkeys, and other wildlife along the way.
+Although temperatures and humidity are suffocating once you wander too far from the coastal breeze, the 30-minute walk to Jungle Beach affords lots of opportunities to see exotic birds, flowers, large butterflies, monitor lizards, monkeys, and other wildlife along the way.
 Sri Lanka has an astounding amount of flora and fauna.
-Despite its size, the island is considered the most biodiverse in all of Asia!
+Despite its small size, the island is considered the most biodiverse in all of Asia!

-Alternatively, you can rent a scooter in Unawatuna.
+Alternatively, you can rent a scooter in Unawatuna for US $8 – 10.
 The best place for rentals is at the corner of the beach access road and main road to Galle.
-Scooters cost around US $6 per day, not including fuel.
-Be ready for some aggressive driving.
+Be ready for some aggressive driving on the main road.

-Dive shops offer boat rides from Unawatuna to Jungle Beach, however, you'll pay a premium and will be given an alloted amount of time — often not enough — to snorkel before heading back.
+Dive shops offer boat rides from Unawatuna to Jungle Beach, however, you'll pay a premium and get an allotted amount of time to snorkel before heading back.
 You probably won't have time to take breaks and enjoy sunbathing.